ArdRasp/TheFuckedUpSite/README.md

 addr for the site : localhost:8888/index.py

-Coded in Python3
-This site works with a postgres database
+Coded in Python3, this site works with a postgres database